-The younger you start signing, the earlier your baby will start signing back, but when you start very young you need to be more patient.
-For example, when you teach a newborn, it may take six months before that child signs back.
-But, when you teach a six month old, it may only take two months for them to sign back.
+The younger you start signing, the earlier your baby will start signing back.
+But when you start very young, you need to be more patient.
+With a newborn, for example, it may take six months before that child signs back, while a six-month-old may only take two months to sign back.

-On average it takes a 6-month-old baby two months of signing exposure to start signing back.
+On average, it takes a six-month-old baby two months of signing exposure to start signing back.

-Generally, girls start signing a little sooner and boys sign a little later.
+Generally, girls start signing a little sooner than boys.

 Some of our readers have children that sign in just a few weeks.
 For other readers it takes several months.
 All our readers agree, however, that when signing happens for the first time, it is a wonderful experience!

 Five minutes per day.